Columbus Juvenile Crimes Attorney

 Further, you are considered innocent until proven guilty.
 To convict you, the prosecution must establish your guilt beyond a reasonable doubt.
 In other words, there can be no other logical explanation from the facts presented other than you committed the crime.
 This is a high standard and requires significant evidence of wrongdoing.

-At Koenig & Owen, LLC, we have over 25 years of experience handling cases involving serious criminal charges, including juvenile offenses.
+At the Law Office of James D. Owen, LLC, we have over 25 years of experience handling cases involving serious criminal charges, including juvenile offenses.
 We understand the stress that these matters put on any family and we will fight hard to make sure that your rights are protected.
 Call us today to schedule a free consultation.
 Our team would be happy to review your case and offer some preliminary legal advice as you decide the next steps.